 Decree nisi and decree absolute

 Once the court is satisfied on all the evidence that the marriage has broken down irretrievably, it shall grant a decree nisi of divorce.
-A decree nisi is only the first stage to end your marriage and shall not be made absolute before the expiration from its grant of a period of three months or such other period as may be fixed by Rules of Court.
+A decree nisi is only the first stage to end your marriage and shall not be made absolute before the expiration from its grant of a period of six (6) weeks or such other period as may be fixed by Rules of Court.
 If there are children, the judge must first state what arrangements have been made for the children and state that he/she is satisfied with the arrangements.

 Thereafter, the Petitioner must apply for the decree nisi to be made absolute.
 In order to be able to re-marry, a decree absolute has to be applied for and obtained.
 The delay is to allow time for anyone who objects to the divorce to tell the court why they object or for parties to reconcile.